jaegeste/fem-course/docs/03_kragbalken.en.md

 * **Total deformation**
 * **von Mises stress**

-The deformation shows the total displacement.
-ANSYS usually displays it in an exaggerated scale for visualization.
-The actual numerical values must be read from the results tables.
+The deformation shows the total displacement of the component.
+In ANSYS, it is usually displayed in an exaggerated form so that the shape change is clearly visible.
+It is important to note that this is a **scaling for visualization purposes** — the actual values can be found in the results tables.

-The von Mises stress is an equivalent stress combining normal and shear stresses:
+The von Mises stress is a reference value that combines the effects of all normal and shear stresses into a single “equivalent” stress:

 \[
 \sigma_\text{vM} = \sqrt{\frac{1}{2} \left[(\sigma_x-\sigma_y)^2 + (\sigma_y-\sigma_z)^2 + (\sigma_z-\sigma_x)^2 \right] + 3(\tau_{xy}^2+\tau_{yz}^2+\tau_{zx}^2)}